arobson/rabbot/README.md

 **Note:** The queue `limit` is not the same as the `queueLimit` option - the latter of which sets the maximum number of messages allowed in the queue.

 ## A Note About Etiquette
-Like everything on LeanKit-Labs, rabbot was created to address a need we had at work.
-Any time I spend on it during work hours is to ensure that it does what LeanKit needs it to.
-The considerable amount of time I've spent on wascally and now rabbot outside of work hours is because I (and LeanKit) love open source software and want to contribute.
-We hope that you find this library useful and that it makes your job or project easier.
+Rabbot was created to address a need at work.
+Any time I spend on it during work hours is to ensure that it does what my employer needs it to.
+The considerable amount of time I've spent on wascally and now rabbot outside of work hours is because I love open source software and the community want to contribute.
+I hope that you find this library useful and that it makes you feel like your job or project was easier.

-That said, I am often troubled by how often users of open source libraries become demanding rather than active participants.
+That said, I am often troubled by how often users of open source libraries become demanding consumers rather than active participants.
 Please keep a cordial/professional tone when reporting issues or requesting help.
 Feature requests or issue reports that have an entitled or disrespectful tone will be ignored and closed.
 All of us in open source are benefiting from a considerable amount of knowledge and effort for $0; please keep this in mind when frustrated about a defect, design flaw or missing feature.

+While I appreciate suggestions for how to make things better, I'd much rather see participation in the form of pull requests.
+I'd be happy to help you out if there are parts of the code base you're uncomfortable with.

 ## Additional Learning Resources